rimantasrickus/plentymarkets-merchant-gateway/README.md

 > If for some reason You are not able to create Delivery note document, You need to check Your document template.
 Go to `System`->`Client`->`{your shop}`->`Locations`->`Deutschland (standard)`->`Documents`->`Delivery note` to do that.

 ### Finalize invoice payment
-> This section is relevant for `Invoice guaranteed` and `Invoice factoring` payment methods
+> This section is relevant for `Invoice guaranteed` payment methods

 In order to start the insurance of a payment you need to trigger a finalize transaction.
 To do this there are two possibilities:
 * You can do this in your hIP account (heidelpay Intelligence Platform)